-3.7 DREs used internationally
+3.6.2 DREs used internationally

 Various countries around the world have chosen to use DRE systems.
-The Dutch-based NEDAP system is used in the Netherlands, France, Germany, the United Kingdom and Ireland but has been criticized for its flaws.
-The voting machine developed and used recently in India is very simple and lacks features like disabled and multilingual access.
-Venezuela chose VVPAT-enabled Smartmatic DREs on which to conduct its recent referendum on the President; there were allegations of fraud, but the "audit concluded the voting machines did accurately reflect the intent of the voters, as evidenced by a recount of the paper ballots in a sample of the machines."
+The Dutch-based NEDAP36 system is used in the Netherlands, France, Germany, the United Kingdom and Ireland but has been criticized for its flaws.37 The voting machine developed and used recently in India38 is very simple and lacks features like disabled and multilingual access.
+Venezuela chose VVPAT-enabled Smartmatic39 DREs on which to conduct its recent referendum; it appeared to go smoothly.40